 - Prep-Ahead Meals From Scratch: Quick & Easy Batch Cooking Techniques and Recipes That Save You Time and Money

-4. Use a thermostatOne of the easiest ways to be frugal and save money is by using a thermostat.
+15. Use a thermostatOne of the easiest ways to be frugal and save money is by using a thermostat.

 The Nest Thermostat claims ‘independent studies have proven that the Nest Learning Thermostat saved an average of 10-12% on heating bills and 15% on cooling bills.
 That means that in two years, it can pay for itself.’
 That’s a serious saving.
 Check out the Nest Thermostat here.

-If you like coffee, one of the most simple ways to save money everyday is to learn how to brew the perfect cup at home.
+If you like coffee, one of the most simple ways to save money every day is to learn how to brew the perfect cup at home.

 Buying a home espresso machine was the best thing I ever did for my budget.
 I instantly stopped spending $4-$5/day on double-shot lattes.
 And after a while, I actually started to prefer my own coffee.

 Now that I’ve got my finances under control and know how to live a frugal life that’s right for me, I go out for coffee with friends and family whenever I want.
 But I always have a sit-down coffee in a real cup to savour the experience and I still make my own at home most days.

 You don’t need to spend a lot of money to get a decent espresso machine.
 The Mr Coffee Cafe Barista Espresso and Cappuccino Maker pictured above sells well and has excellent reviews.